allannjuguna/allannjuguna.github.io/content/posts/BitWallCTF/Writeups.md

 {{< image src="/images/BitWallCTF/kiwi.png" alt=" " position="center" style="border-radius: 8px;" >}}

-This was a relatively simple web challenge, where I achieved first blood and ended up being the sole solver.
+This was a relatively simple web challenge, where I got first blood and ended up being the sole solver.
 I was rather surprised that other teams did not manage to solve it.
 For this challenge, we were provided with an archive `kiwimonster.zip` containing the challenge files.
 Extracting the provided archive, we can see the following files which allow us to set up the challenge locally.
 ![](/images/BitWallCTF/tree.png)

 The files look like a WordPress installation with a custom plugin named `challenge-custom`.
 The Dockerfile provided installs WordPress and copies the `challenge-custom` plugin to the `wp-content/plugins` directory, and permissions to read the `flag.txt` file are set.